ms-henglu/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 * **activities**: [Activity](#activity)[] (Required): List of activities to execute.
 * **expression**: [Expression](#expression) (Required): An expression that would evaluate to Boolean.
 The loop will continue until this expression evaluates to true
 * **timeout**: any: Specifies the timeout for the activity to run.
 If there is no value specified, it takes the value of TimeSpan.FromDays(7) which is 1 week as default.
 Type: string (or Expression with resultType string), pattern: ((\d+)\.)?(\d\d):(60|([0-5][0-9])):(60|([0-5][0-9])).

+## UserAccessPolicy
+### Properties
+* **accessResourcePath**: string: The resource path to get access relative to factory.
+Currently only empty string is supported which corresponds to the factory resource.
+* **expireTime**: string: Expiration time for the token.
+Maximum duration for the token is eight hours and by default the token will expire in eight hours.
+* **permissions**: string: The string with permissions for Data Plane access.
+Currently only 'r' is supported which grants read only access.
+* **profileName**: string: The name of the profile.
+Currently only the default is supported.
+The default value is DefaultProfile.
+* **startTime**: string: Start time for the token.
+If not specified the current time will be used.

 ## UserAssignedIdentitiesDefinitionSpecification
 ### Properties